Review | ‘Freaky Friday’ meets ‘Friday the 13th’ in the body-swap horror-comedy ‘Freaky’

-After this scene-setting prologue, the killer, or Butcher, as he his known (Vince Vaughn), targets the film’s protagonist Millie (Kathryn Newton), a mousy high-schooler.
+After this scene-setting prologue, the killer, or Butcher, as he is known (Vince Vaughn), targets the film’s protagonist Millie (Kathryn Newton), a mousy high-schooler.
 But a mishap involving a magical, ancient Aztec dagger, stolen from the scene of his most recent crime, doesn’t quite kill her, instead causing the two of them to switch bodies.
 Millie is now a psychotic serial killer, and the Butcher is now a 17-year-old girl.

 To be sure, there are some small satisfactions to this scenario, including the puncturing of tired genre conventions and the schadenfreude of watching Millie dispatch her tormentors: a teen mean girl and a trio of leering jocks.
 But the chief pleasure of the film derives from the incongruity of Vaughn’s performance, which the actor never pushes into caricature.